 2021-2022 1st & 2nd grade curriculum picks

-Why homeschooling multiple grade levels benefits everyone
+The bonus of homeschooling multiple grade levels

 Even if they don’t mean to!
 It’s a learning environment to some degree all day.